gitter-badger/nodejs-Pentair/README.md

 # Configuration
-1. Edit the config.json to match your PHYSICAL circuits.
+~~1.
+Edit the config.json to match your PHYSICAL circuits.
 The code will dynamically map the circuits to their virtual counterparts automatically.
 You can not get this from the iPhone, iPad (or Android?) apps.
 You will need to go to the controller to get the physical mapping or look in the setup section of your ScreenLogic app.
-They aren't numbered, either, so just add them in the order you see them.
+They aren't numbered, either, so just add them in the order you see them.~~

-*You must skip circuit 10.
-I don't know why, or I'm missing something, but it doesn't seem to be used.*
-    ```
-    {
-    "Pentair": {
-        "circuit1": "Spa",
-        "circuit2": "Jets",
-        "circuit3": "Air Blower",
-        "circuit4": "Cleaner",
-        "circuit5": "WaterFall 1.5",
-        "circuit6": "Pool",
-        "circuit7": "Spa Lights",
-        "circuit8": "Pool Lights",
-        "circuit9": "Path Lights",
-        "circuit10": "<--SKIP ME-->",
-        "circuit11": "Spillway",
-        "circuit12": "Waterfall 1",
-        "circuit13": "Waterfall 2",
-        "circuit14": "Waterfall 3",
-        "circuit15": "Pool Low",
-        "circuit16": "Feature6",
-        "circuit17": "Feature7",
-        "circuit18": "Feature8"
-    }
-}
-        ```
+As of 0.0.6, no configuration is necessary.
+You simply need to force the controller to broadcast the configuration again by changing the heat set point (or other configuration command) and the app will read your circuit names.

 # Methodology

 The RS-485 bus is VERY active!
 It sends a lot of broadcasts, and instructions/acknowledgements.
 I tried to filter out all repeating messages, and add some text descriptions to the known (but not decoded) messages like heater commands, valves, etc.  We already have some of the pump commands.